FAILURE TO GIVE POSSESSION Sample Clauses

 FAILURE TO GIVE POSSESSION.
 Landlord shall not be liable for failure to give tenant(s) possession of the house on the beginning date of the term if caused by factors beyond Landlord's control (natural disasters, University changing semester dates, terrorism/insurrection, need for extensive repairs/remodeling due to damages caused by previous tenant).
 In the rare case that this delay occurs, no rent is due or payable until the date when possession by tenants occurs.
 Landlord will notify tenants immediately of any delays in possession, and will keep tenants updated as to progress towards possession.
 Regardless of any delays in possession, the ending date of the term will not be changed.

 FAILURE TO GIVE POSSESSION.
-If Landlord is unable to give possession of the Premises on the date set forth in Paragraph 1G because of the holding-over or retention of possession of any tenant, undertenant or occupants, or otherwise as set forth in Paragraph 26J above, Landlord shall not be subject to any liability for failure to give possession, and the validity of this Lease shall not be impaired under such circumstances, nor shall the same be construed in any way to extend the Term; provided, however, that Tenant's sole remedy shall be that the Rent payable hereunder shall be abated (provided Tenant is not responsible in whole or in part for the inability to obtain possession or any failure by Landlord to Substantially Complete Landlord's Work) until after Landlord shall have given Tenant written notice that the Premises are Substantially Completed or ready for Tenant's occupancy (prior to the date specified in Paragraph 1G as the Commencement Date of the Term) and Tenant covenants and agrees that such occupancy shall be deemed to be under all the terms, covenants, conditions and provisions of this Lease except the payment of Rent.
+If Landlord is unable to give possession of the Premises on the date of the commencement of the term hereof because of the holding-over or retention of possession of any tenant, undertenant or occupants or for any other reason, Landlord shall not be subject to any liability for failure to give possession on said date and the validity of the Lease shall not be impaired under such circumstances, nor shall the same be construed in any wise to extend the term of this Lease, but the Commencement Date shall be postponed and the rent payable hereunder shall be abated (provided Tenant is not responsible for Landlord’s inability to obtain possession) until after Landlord shall have given Tenant written notice that the Premises are available for Tenant’s occupancy, if permission is given to Tenant to enter into the possession of the Premises or to occupy premises other than the Premises prior to the date specified at the commencement of the term of this Lease, Tenant covenants and agrees that such occupancy shall be deemed to be under all the terms, covenants, conditions and provisions of this Lease, except as to the covenant to pay rent.
+The provisions of this article are intended to constitute “an express provision to the contrary” within the meaning of Section 223-a of the New York Real Property Law.

 FAILURE TO GIVE POSSESSION.
 If the Contractor suffers delay and / or incurs costs from failure on the part of the Employer to give possession and access in accordance with the terms of Sub-Clause 8.2, the Engineer shall, after due consultation with the Employer and the Contractor, determine any extension of time to which the Contractor is entitled under sub clause 8.6,8.7 and 8.8 of clause 8.